ettore9x9/ros-sr/README.md

  - The robot moves in a 2D environment.
  - The environment has no obstacles.
  - The environment does not change in time.
- - The robot generates a trajectory as a list of via points to follow, given its current and target positions.
-Following this list of via points, the robot can always reach the goal position.
+ - The robot generates a trajectory as a list of via points to follow, given its current and target positions; by following this list of via points, the robot can always reach the goal position.
  - The battery can become low at any time.
- - Even if the battery is low, the robot goes to the recharging location only if it is reachable.
-Otherwise, it continues traveling into the environment.
+ - Even if the battery is low, the robot goes to the recharging location only if it is reachable; otherwise, it continues traveling into the environment.
- - If the battery goes down while building the map, the robot finish to build it and then recharges.
+ - If the battery goes down while building the map, the robot finishes the build and then recharges.
  - The starting and the recharging positions can be different.

 ## Project Structure

 ### Package List

-This repository contains a ROS package named `surveillance_robot` that includes the following resources.
+This repository contains a ROS package named `surveillance_robot` that includes the following resources:
  - [CMakeList.txt](CMakeList.txt): File to configure this package.
  - [package.xml](package.xml): File to configure this package.
  - [setup.py](setup.py): File to `import` python modules from the `utilities` folder into the files in the `script` folder.
  - [launch/](launch/): Contains the configuration to launch this package.
     - [manual_watch_over.launch](launcher/manual_watch_over.launch): It launches this package allowing for a keyboard-based interface.
     - [random_watch_over.launch](launcher/random_watch_over.launch): It launches this package with random-based stimulus.
- - [msg/](msg/): It contains the message exchanged through ROS topics.
+ - [msg/](msg/): It contains messages exchanged through ROS topics.
     - [Statement.msg](msg/Statement.msg): It is the message representing a statement about the environment (e.g., the location 'E' has room 'D6').
     - [Point.msg](msg/Point.msg): It is the message representing a 2D point.
  - [action/](action/): It contains the definition of each action server used by this software.